wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/imaging-your-roborio.rst

 .. warning:: Before imaging your roboRIO, you must have completed installation of the :doc:`FRC Game Tools</docs/zero-to-robot/step-2/frc-game-tools>`.
 You also must have the roboRIO power properly wired to the Power Distribution Panel.
 Make sure the power wires to the roboRIO are secure and that the connector is secure firmly to the roboRIO (4 total screws to check).

+.. important:: The first time a roboRIO 2 is imaged (or if the microSD card is replaced with a new card), it must be imaged using :doc:`roboRIO 2.0 microSD card imaging process</docs/software/roborio-info/roborio2-imaging>`.

 Configuring the roboRIO
 ^^^^^^^^^^^^^^^^^^^^^^^

 The roboRIO Imaging Tool will be used to image your roboRIO with the latest software.

 USB Connection
 ~~~~~~~~~~~~~~